What is M365?

 - What is in Microsoft 365?

-- Microsoft 365 includes Office apps like Word, Excel, PowerPoint, Outlook, OneDrive, and Teams, along with additional cloud services and security features.
+- Microsoft 365 includes Office apps such as Word, Excel, PowerPoint, Outlook, OneDrive, and Teams, as well as additional cloud services and security features.

 - What is Microsoft 365, and is it free?